The Beginning of a New Relationship

 Self-acceptance work is another practice that can be done while under the influence of cannabis.
 When I’m under the influence it’s easy for me to gain new perspectives buried down deep that my everyday brain doesn’t think to acknowledge.
 It’s almost as if cannabis sparks my voice of reason because of its ability to quiet the mind of harmful thought patterns when working with the right strain that agrees with you.
 Sometimes I’ll add other herbs in with cannabis depending on what specifically I need.
 If I’m emotionally distressed and need some reassurance, I can use motherwort and hawthorn, which are both heart healing and strengthening, and damiana, which I find to be a very empowering herb, that way the plants can work together and aid me in very specific ways.

 A lot of ‘shadow work’ or self-acceptance work used to transform parts of self that can be harmful to us with compassion and understanding, can be done under the influence of cannabis because of its ability to go beyond the surface level experience and clearly help us work through the parts of ourselves that we would much rather bury.
 Gifting us with new perspectives of how we react to situations, what we will allow to bother or hurt us, or even retraining the brain surrounding triggers can all be done when you begin working with the plant as a spiritual ally.
 It helps to dissolve illusions that our everyday minds fill us with and heighten our mindfulness which can aid us in our own personal work and how we treat those around us.
-Cannabis is also an aphrodisiac and can be used in sex magic and orgasm ritual.

 "Physical energy must be mastered and grounded for spiritual energy to move, because physical energy transforms the spirit.”